 Perceived importance of technical and transferrable skills for participants’ main position in sport science are summarised in Tables 1 and 2.
+The technical skills items could be classified as characteristically more applied (involving clinical/hands-on work) or more academic (involving research/teaching) and we have reported findings accordingly.
+The items classification as either applied technical and academic technical were agreed upon by authors 1 and 5.
 Overall, ‘knowledge of contemporary sport-specific research and practice’, ‘ability to practice in an inclusive manner’, ‘able to analyse the demands of a sport and athlete capability’ and ‘able to plan and implement evidence-based interventions to achieve performance goals’ were rated as important practitioner-focused (applied technical) skills (>4.5).
 In addition, more scientific-based (academic technical) skills including the ‘ability to critically assess collected data’, ‘translate research outcomes into evidence-based practice’, ‘assess data critically to identify meaningful effects’, ‘translate outcomes of data analysis into meaningful information for service users/stakeholders’ and ‘critically evaluate the efficacy of interventions’ were all rated as important (≥ 4.5).
 In contrast, skills including ‘athlete nutrition analysis, provision of nutrition or supplement advice’, and ‘psychological skills training’ were considered only moderately important (< 3.0).
 Comparisons between the academic and applied subgroups indicated most differences were small in magnitude, however several differences were moderate or large (d ≥ ± 0.5) and are italicised in Table 1.
-Overall, there was a general pattern whereby practitioner-focused skills were rated as somewhat/more important by applied sport scientists and scientific-focused skills were rated as somewhat/more important by academics.
+Overall, there was a general pattern whereby applied technical skills were rated as somewhat/more important by applied sport scientists and academic technical skills were rated as somewhat/more important by academics.

 Most transferrable skills were rated as important (≥ 4.5) and only two skills (‘administration skills including planning, marketing and budgeting’, and ‘creating appropriate relationships with relatives and carers’) were perceived to be of moderate (< 4.0) importance (see Table 2).
 Comparisons between the academic and applied subgroups indicated most differences were small in magnitude, however, differences on some items were moderate/large (d ≥ ± 0.5) and these are italicised in Table 2.
 Overall, there was a generally consistent pattern whereby applied sport scientists rated each transferrable skill as more important for their role relative to their academic counterparts; the only exception to this was for the skill of ‘mentors new graduates and emerging sport scientists in the subfields of sports’.

 Perceptions of current (relative to 10 years ago) and future (in 10 years relative to now) work opportunities in sport science are summarised in Table 3.
 For current opportunities there was moderate agreement that there were more full-time, part-time/casual, paid intern/honorarium, and unpaid intern/volunteer opportunities relative to 10 years ago.
 Results of ANOVA indicated that the nature of the change over time differed according to the type of opportunity and that this effect size was moderate.
 Follow up comparisons revealed (p < .05) this was especially the case for part-time/casual and unpaid intern/volunteer opportunities when compared with paid intern/honorarium opportunities (mean differences = .56 and .56 respectively).
 There was also moderate agreement (all M > 3.5) that there would be more future opportunities in 10 years’ time relative to now.
 ANOVA indicated no differences among ratings for each of the four types of opportunities and the effect size was small.
-Participants also thought most future sport science roles would be more ‘generalist (multi-discipline)’ (n = 62, 67.4%) than ‘specialist’ (n = 30, 32.6%).
+Participants also thought most future sport science roles would be more ‘generalist (multi-discipline)’ (n = 62, 67.4%) than ‘specialist’ (n = 30, 32.6%) when asked to select either response to the question ‘which of the following do you think the majority of future sport science rolls will be?.